publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch21/m__us_usc_t44_s2111.md

 [Pub.
 L. 93–526, title I][/us/pl/93/526], §§ 101–106, Dec.
 19, 1974, [88 Stat.
 1695–1698][/us/stat/88/1695-1698], as amended by [Pub.
 L. 98–497, title I, § 107(c)][/us/pl/98/497/s107/c], Oct.
 19, 1984, [98 Stat.
 2291][/us/stat/98/2291]; [Pub.
 L. 108–199, div.
 F, title V, § 543(a)][/us/pl/108/199/s543/a], Jan.
 23, 2004, [118 Stat.
 346][/us/stat/118/346], provided:

-> “That this Act \[enacting this note, sections 3315 to 3324 of this title, and provisions set out as a note under [section 3315 of this title][/us/usc/t44/s3315]\] may be cited as the ‘Presidential Recordings and Materials Preservation Act’.
+> “That this Act \[enacting this note, former sections 3315 to 3324 of this title, and provisions set out as a note under former [section 3315 of this title][/us/usc/t44/s3315]\] may be cited as the ‘Presidential Recordings and Materials Preservation Act’.

 > “Title I— __Preservation of Presidential Recordings and Materials__